ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteVTOLPoint.rst

 ISiteVTOLPoint
 ==============

-.. py:class:: ISiteVTOLPoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteVTOLPoint

    object

    Interface used to access the options for a VTOL Point site.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteVTOLPoint

 Overview
 --------